Datacenter vs. Residential Proxies

 1. Source of IP Addresses

--Datacenter Proxies: Use IP addresses from data centers operated by hosting companies.
+-Datacenter Proxies: Use IP addresses from datacenters operated by hosting companies.

 -Residential Proxies: Use IP addresses from devices connected to the internet through residential ISPs.